 Windows mode lets you tweak built-in Power Plans

 Finally, we offer a fifth option for those who want a more vanilla experience.
-Windows mode isn't really designed for most users—unlike the other performance modes, which have been created for that specific machine, Windows mode just defaults back to Windows' original Power Plan, particularly when running on battery.
-(When plugged in, there isn't as much of a difference, and you're better off picking one of our performance modes.)
+Windows mode isn't really designed for most users—unlike the other operating modes, which have been created for that specific machine, Windows mode just defaults back to Windows' original Power Plan, particularly when running on battery.
+(When plugged in, there isn't as much of a difference, and you're better off picking one of our operating modes.)

-Our performance modes already have their own pre-assigned settings within Windows' Power Plan, but if you want to dig deep and tweak those Windows power settings yourself when running on battery, Windows mode ensures your laptop will execute those changes.
+Our operating modes already have their own pre-assigned settings within Windows' Power Plan, but if you want to dig deep and tweak those Windows power settings yourself when running on battery, Windows mode ensures your laptop will execute those changes.
 Most users shouldn't need to do this, but it's there for you as a fallback if you want it.

 Switch modes easily with hotkeys and Scenario Profiles

 It can be difficult to strike the right balance between performance and acoustics, but remember, you don't need to stick with one mode forever.
 In fact, you can switch modes on-the-fly or automatically, giving you the best balance in any given scenario.